britram/rains-prototype/draft-trammell-rains-protocol.md

 context (6), and query-types (10) keys.
 Queries MAY contain the query- expires (12) and query-opts (13) keys.

-The value of the token (2) key, is a byte array of maximum length
-32. Future messages or notifications containing answers to this query MUST contain this token, if present.
+The value of the token (2) key, is a 16-byte array.
+Future messages or notifications containing answers to this query MUST contain this token, if present.
 See {{cbor-tokens}}.

 The value of the context (6) key is a UTF-8 encoded string containing the name of the context to which a query pertains.
 A zero-length string indicates that